Proto-Finnic language: "heath": Estonian nõmm, Votic nõmmi — Finnish nummiVowel reduction and loss

 Short final vowels are lost after long syllables (two consonants or a syllable with a long vowel or diphthong) in Veps, partly Ludian, both North and South Estonian, and most Southwestern dialects of Finnish.
 For example, Proto-Finnic *kakci "two", *neljä "four", *viici "five" > Estonian kaks, neli, viis, Veps kaks', nel'l', viž, Võro katś, nelli, viiś, but > standard Finnish kaksi, neljä, viisi.
 This change occurred before the loss of final consonants (if any), as vowels that were originally followed by a consonant were not lost.
 The loss of final *-i leaves phonemic palatalization of the preceding consonant in many languages, on which see below.

 Colloquial Finnish loses word-final i under more limited conditions, in particular after s (e.g. kaks "two", viis "5"; inflectional endings such as aamuks "for/to the morning" (translative), talos "your house" (2nd person singular possessive), tulis "would come" (3rd person singular conditional)) as well as word-final a/ä from several inflectional endings (e.g. inessive -s(s), elative -st, adessive -l(l), ablative -lt).

 Ingrian also has word-final i-reduction, sometimes obligatory, but more often optional.
 Thus, *kakci > kaks, *viici > viis, but *suuri > suur, suuri, *peeni > peeni, peen, *keeli > keeli, keel.
 In the Soikkola, Hevaha and Ylä-Laukaa dialects of Ingrian, the word-final a/ä in inflectional endings often reduce as well (e.g. inessive -s, elative -st, adessive -l, ablative -lt), and a short vowel preceding these endings, unless directly following a short stressed syllable, is elongated.
-Moreover, the Ala-Laukaa dialect of Ingrian — under influence of Votic — developed a more complex system of vowel reduction in any unstressed syllable unless immediately following a short stressed syllable.
+Moreover, the Ala-Laukaa dialect of Ingrian developed a more complex system of vowel reduction in any unstressed syllable unless immediately following a short stressed syllable.

 In Livonian, all short final vowels except *a and *ä are lost, thus giving *kakci > kakš as in Estonian, but also *veci "water" > ve'ž, while no vowel was lost in *neljä > nēļa, *kala "fish" > kalā.

 Unstressed *o merges into *u in Northern Estonian.

 Vowel harmony is lost in Estonian, Livonian and partly Veps, but not South Estonian or Votic.
 For example, Proto-Finnic *külä "village" > Estonian küla and Livonian kilā, but > Finnish kylä, Veps külä, Votic tšülä, Võro külä.
 In Finnish and Karelian, vowel harmony was retained and extended to *o as well, creating a new vowel *ö in words with front vowel harmony.

 Many languages in the Southern Finnic group, as well as again Veps and Southwestern Finnish, show loss of unstressed vowels in medial syllables.
 In these languages, vowel length is lost before h early on, while diphthongs are simplified into short vowels.